-The 1-Way Ball Valve Mixing Station is a chemical proportioner for accurately diluting a chemical concentrate to the required ratio and for filling any size container with diluted, ready-to-use chemical solution.
+The 3-Way Ball Valve Mixing Station is a chemical proportioner for accurately diluting 3 chemical concentrates to required ratios and filling any sized container with diluted, ready-to-use chemical solutions.
 This venturi injection system uses city water pressure (25 - 125 PSI) to draw and blend chemical concentrate into the water stream to create an accurately diluted solution.
 Ball valve activation allows for hands-free dispensing.
-Available with several flow rates to dispense into any sized container or equipment.
+Available with separate flow rates for each ball valve to dispense into any sized container or equipment.